Identifying vulnerable nodes and detecting malicious entanglement patterns to handle st-connectivity attacks in quantum networks: Related Work

-Compared to previous work, we provide in this paper a formal approach built on game-theoretic node centrality following in line with~\cite{tarkowski2017game,michalak2013efficient}.
-Game-theoretic node centrality provides a more flexible and nuanced concept of node centrality.
-The $st$-connectivity attack, in the context of game-theoretic node centrality, relies on novel methods to quantify the security properties of a graph.
-As previously shown~\cite{burge2023quantum}, the Shapley values necessary for our node centrality can be approximated with quadratically fewer value function queries using quantum methods, up to polylogarithmic factors.
-Moreover, our value function, based on $st$-connectivity, can be assessed faster on a quantum computer by taking advantage of~\cite{belovs2012span}.
+Compared to previous work, we provide in this paper a formal approach built upon game theoretic node centrality following in line with~\cite{tarkowski2017game,michalak2013efficient}.
+Game theoretic node centrality provides a more flexible and nuanced concept of node centrality.
+The \emph{st}-connectivity attack, in the context of game theoretic node centrality, relies on novel methods to quantify the security properties of a graph.
+As previously shown~\cite{burge2023quantum,burge@ifipsec2024}, the Shapley values necessary for our node centrality can be approximated with quadratically fewer value function queries using quantum methods, up to polylogarithmic factors.
+Simultaneously, our value function, based on \emph{st}-connectivity, can be assessed faster on a quantum computer by leveraging~\cite{belovs2012span}.
 The combination of these two factors allows for a faster calculation than is possible with a classical Monte Carlo approach to solving the problem.
-Finally, to find high-importance nodes, we can calculate each node's Shapley value simultaneously using quantum superposition, which yields a database of Shapley values.
-We then search this database of nodes to find the node with the largest Shapley value; this is quadratically faster than a classical search would allow~\cite{ahuja1999quantum}.
+Finally, to find high-importance nodes, we can calculate each node's Shapley value simultaneously using superposition, which yields a database of Shapley values.
+We can search through this database of nodes to find the node with the largest Shapley values quadratically faster than a standard search would allow~\cite{ahuja1999quantum}.